Russia says genetic tests confirm Wagner chief Prigozhin died in plane crash

 Another man who came to pay his respects, Alexander Dykhov, alluded to criticism by President Vladimir Putin of Prigozhin's past mistakes.
 "The talk about some mistakes, different opinions, I think all this will be forgotten.
 And in people's memory there will be the image of a hero.
 He and Dmitry Utkin are real heroes."

-Putin described the June 23-24 mutiny as a treacherous "stab in the back", but later met with Prigozhin in the Kremlin.
+Mr Putin described the June 23 to 24 mutiny as a treacherous "stab in the back", but later met with Prigozhin in the Kremlin.
 He sent his condolences on Thursday to the families of those killed in the crash.

 Wagner fighters played a prominent role in the fighting in eastern Ukraine, especially in the months-long siege of the city of Bakhmut, despite Prigozhin's frequent, profanity-laced attacks on Russia's military high command over their conduct of the war that culminated in the failed mutiny.